 A shipping container home can be just as functional, cosy, liveable in as a regular house – all with a relatively low amount of upkeep.
 And at a fraction of the price, it is certainly a suitable option for many people.

-There is a range of different sizes of shipping containers – from the smallest at 10ft, to the largest at 40ft high containers.
-However, one of the benefits of shipping containers is that they are all a standard cuboid and can be stacked together to make a larger construction if you wish.
+There is a range of different sizes of Intermodal’s – from the smallest at 10ft, to the largest at 40ft high cube.
+However, one of the benefits is that they are all a standard cuboid and can be stacked together to make a larger construction if you wish.

 A Shipping Container Home